Hyperparameter Transfer Enables Consistent Gains of Matrix-Preconditioned Optimizers Across Scales: Discussion

 \section{Discussion}

 Robust optimizer comparisons at scale depend as much on the scaling rules as on the optimizers themselves.
 We demonstrate that even modest deviations from optimal scaling rules incur dramatic efficiency losses, sufficient to obscure meaningful differences between optimizers.
-Under our best-effort optimal scaling rules, matrix-preconditioned optimizers like Muon and Shampoo prove significantly more compute-efficient than AdamW up to 1.4B models with relatively stable efficiency gains, in contrast to the findings in \citet{wen2025fantastic}.
+Under our best-effort optimal scaling rules, matrix-preconditioned optimizers like Muon, SOAP and Shampoo prove significantly more compute-efficient than AdamW up to 1.4B models with relatively stable efficiency gains, in contrast to the findings in \citet{wen2025fantastic}.
 Among the tested optimizers, we find Muon achieves top performance while being the easiest to use, tune, and scale, due to its algorithmic simplicity, small number of hyperparameters, and low compute and memory overhead.

 The Maximum Update Parameterization (\mup) is a crucial component of our scaling rule.
-While \mup\ has a reputation of being mathematically involved, we show it can be generalized to many matrix-preconditioned optimizers with a brief and straightforward calculation.
-However, we identify a few settings where \mup\ fails to model expressive preconditioners at realistic model widths and leads to suboptimal learning rate transfer.
-Developing more robust scaling rules compatible with expressive preconditioning likely requires a stronger focus on understanding finite-width dynamics, such as done in \citet{large2024scalable}, or designing optimizers with finite-width guarantees built in, e.g., Muon \citep{bernstein2024old}.
+While \mup\ has a reputation of being mathematically involved, we show it can be generalized to many matrix-preconditioned optimizers with a brief and simple calculation.
+However, we identify a few settings where \mup\ fails to model expressive preconditioners at realistic widths and leads to suboptimal learning rate transfer.
+Developing more robust scaling rules compatible with expressive preconditioning likely requires a stronger focus on understanding finite-width dynamics, such as in \citet{large2024scalable}, or designing optimizers with finite-width guarantees built in, e.g., Muon and Scion \citep{bernstein2024old,pethick2025training}.

 Lastly, our experiments show that scaling weight decay as $1/\mathrm{width}$ matters as much for the performance as scaling the learning rate.
 Understanding why this scaling is effective across optimizers, how weight decay shapes the training dynamics of matrix-preconditioned optimizers, and whether better scaling exists, are exciting and important open questions.